International Airline Licences—Additional Information

 - Statistical Returns

-Additional conditions may be imposed on an International Airline Licence (IAL) by the Secretary of the Department of Infrastructure and Transport (the Secretary) to reflect ongoing changes in the regulation of international aviation by the Australian Government.
+Additional conditions may be imposed on an International Airline Licence (IAL) by the Secretary of the Department of Infrastructure and Regional Development (the Secretary) to reflect ongoing changes in the regulation of international aviation by the Australian Government.
 Updating IAL conditions constitutes a ‘licence variation’ under the Air Navigation Regulations 1947 (the regulations).

 An IAL may also be varied at the request of an airline, provided that the request is made out to the Department in writing.

 Before an IAL is varied by the Secretary, the IAL holder will be given notice in writing, including reasons for the proposed variation unless the variation is requested by the IAL holder or the variation is urgent for reasons of public safety or security.
 The IAL holder must respond to this notice within thirty-five (35) days after the notice is given, in accordance with regulation 18D of the regulations.